Linda Ervine

-Linda Ervine MBE MRIA is a language rights activist from East Belfast, Northern Ireland.
+Linda Ervine (née Bruton) MBE MRIA is a language rights activist from East Belfast, Northern Ireland.
 She is an Ulster Irish speaker and supporter of the Gaelic revival and is the project leader of the "Turas" Irish language project which "aims to connect people from Protestant communities to their own history with the Irish language".
 Turas is operated through the East Belfast Mission of the Methodist Church in Ireland.
 Ervine has attracted media attention because of her coming from a Protestant and Unionist family background and her support for an Irish Language Act (a position generally regarded in her community as unconventional).
+She has also served on the Irish Council of State.

 Personal life

 Ervine comes from an Ulster Protestant background, and she supports Northern Ireland remaining within the United Kingdom; her family held socialist and trade unionist views when she was growing up.
 She is the sister-in-law of David Ervine, a former member of the loyalist paramilitary Ulster Volunteer Force and later the leader of the Progressive Unionist Party.
 Her husband Brian Ervine also led that party.